SemaphoreSolutions/s4-clarity-lib/DEVELOP.md

 By default, Tox looks for `tox.ini` in the current directory, and uses it to determine which Python versions to use, which requirements to install, how to run the tests, etc.

-### Testing using Travis CI
+### Testing using GitHub Actions

-See `.travis.yml`.
+See `.github/workflows/ci.yml`.

-Travis CI is set up on the official Github repo (https://github.com/SemaphoreSolutions/s4-clarity-lib).
+GitHub Actions are set up on the official Github repo (https://github.com/SemaphoreSolutions/s4-clarity-lib).
-It runs automatically on every pull request.
+They runs automatically on every pull request.